axelclark/gatsby-tailwindcss-blog/src/pages/2020-03-08-continuous-deployment-github-actions/index.md

 ## Mix Test

 The first step in the workflow will be to run our automated test suite when we push code to GitHub to hopefully reduce the bugs in production.
-With continuous deployment, if the tests pass after pushing changes to you GitHub master branch, the changes will automatically get deployed to production.
+With continuous deployment, if the tests pass after pushing changes to your GitHub master branch, the changes will automatically get deployed to production.

 GitHub Actions allow you to start with a [preconfigured workflow template](https://help.github.com/en/actions/getting-started-with-github-actions/starting-with-preconfigured-workflow-templates#adding-your-first-workflow-template).
 We'll use the template for Elixir.